F-3r/dragon_checkers/README.md

 end
 ```

-## How can I add my own checks?
+## can I add my own checks?

+well yeah.
 Just open the `Checkers::Checks` module and add methods there, those will be available to send to your checks.

 Take a look to the checks already implemented there, should be easy to add new ones!

 ## How can I change the reporting formatting?